HomeLatest NewsIndustryPM Modi Demonetization Effects: Everybody knows there is Paytm

 The report also suggests that E-Wallets still haven’t completely replaced the alternative methods of carrying out monetary transactions as many people still prefer using Debit or Credit cards or Internet banking among others as their preferred mode of payments.

 For the growth of e-Wallet in India, he attributes it to the smartphone growth wave, the favourable regulatory environment from RBI and Modi government’s demonetization push.
-“Mobile digital payments have increased rapidly post demonetization,” said Shah.
+“Mobile have increased rapidly post demonetization,” said Shah.

 Get the day's headlines from Tech Observer straight in your inbox